Srekel/the-debuginator/README.md

 }
 ```

-Actual usage, such as adding items or modifying settings, can be done from any c file.
+Actual usage, such as adding items or modifying settings, can be done from any C or C++ file.

 ## How to use